Moosetape: Tour

-On July 4, Moose Wala announced the Moosetape Tour officially on his Insta Live with the name Moosetape World Tour, and regions including North America, UK, Canada, Dubai, Australia and Pakistan.
+On 4 July 2021, Moose Wala announced the Moosetape Tour officially on his Instagram Live with the name Moosetape World Tour, and regions including North America, UK, Canada, Dubai, Australia and Pakistan.
+Tour was scheduled to be in 2021, but due to concerns from the ongoing COVID-19 pandemic, World Tour Postpones.
+Tour's first leg announced by BollyBoom Entertainment India, that took place in 4 different cities of India, which was produced by themselves only.

+On 26 December 2021; the tour's promoter Platinum Events Inc introduced on their social media about the upcoming world tour of Sidhu Moose Wala & tease the fans by sharing pics with Sidhu itself.

-On 17 April 2022, Moose Wala officially announced the Back To Business World Tour with Sunny Malton as a supporting act.
+After five shows, on 17 April 2022, Moose Wala officially changed the name to Back To Business World Tour with Sunny Malton as a supporting act.
+However, the tour was cancelled shortly after Moose Wala's death on 29 May 2022.